 Reviews [click links to read more]:

-“The film works on multiple levels – as a supernatural thriller (though explicit paranormal elements are limited to a hallucinatory dream sequence and the final shot of the baby’s eyes), as a psychological thriller about a paranoid pregnant woman who imagines herself at the centre of a conspiracy, and as the last word in marital betrayal, since the most despicable villain here is surely Guy, who allows his wife to be raped by the devil in exchange for an acting role.”
-The Guardian
+“The film works on multiple levels – as a supernatural thriller (though explicit paranormal elements are limited to a hallucinatory dream sequence and the final shot of the baby’s eyes), as a psychological thriller about a paranoid pregnant woman who imagines herself at the centre of a conspiracy, and as the last word in marital betrayal, since the most despicable villain here is surely Guy…” The Guardian

 ” …various close-ups of Rosemary’s changing face throughout the film that are so good that actually there is an abundance of easy to see details and textures now that are nowhere to be seen on the DVD release.
 Shadow definition is also greatly improved.
 What pleases the most, however, is the very solid organic look the film has.”
 Blu-ray.com

 “It’s an involving and frightening story based on Ira Levin’s novel about the secret lives of neighbors and the paranoid suspicions of one young woman played terrifically by Mia Farrow.
 The Blu-ray arrives with an excellent audio and video presentation.
 With all-new bonus material that’s worthwhile, the package is a must-own for cinephiles and horror fans alike.”
 High-Def Digest